tomsmoker/sentence-generator/README.md

 - `MAX_TRAINING_LINES_PER_FILE` determines how many lines of the file the classifier should train from.
 - `MIN_SENT_LENGTH` ensures all sentences are greater than a certain length.

+## How it works

+The Naive Bayes classifier predicts a word given a word.
+The sentence generation runs a sequence of predictions, starting from the start of sentence token (`<SOS>`) and ending when it predicts the end of sentence token (`<EOS>`).
+It has no idea about any words prior to the previous word, so it isn't very good when compared to state-of-the-art neural machine translation models.
+It does, however, generate some reasonable-looking sentences.

+Each sentence is tokenised, punctuation is removed, and then it is split into bi-grams to feed into the classifier.
+For example, the sentence:

+    Person was walking around.

+Will be converted to:

+    [['<SOS>'], 'person'],
+    [['person'], 'was'],
+    [['was'], 'walking'],
+    [['walking'], 'around'],
+    [['around'], '<EOS>']]

+The "Natural" library's NaiveBayesClassifier then trains from this data and is used to generate sentences as mentioned above.

 ## Notes

 It's very slow, unfortunately.
 It only runs on a CPU.
 It is possible to run on multiple cores by changing the `classifier.train()` line in `nlp.js`, but I didn't have much success with it (it threw a lot of errors) so I gave up.

+I did originally attempt to use ngrams instead of bi-grams, but found that the Naive Bayes classifier was predicting a word regardless of the order of the context words, so it ended up being pretty useless.
+Predicting the next word given the current word seems to produce the most human-readable results.